-The relay is available as a 19-inch rack horizontal mount unit or as a reduced size (3⁄4) vertical mount unit, and consists of the following UR module functions: power supply, CPU, CT/VT DSP, digital input/output, transducer input/output, L90 Communications.
-Each of these modules can be supplied in a number of configurations which must be specified at the time of ordering.
-The information required to completely specify the relay is provided in the following table (full details of available relay modules are contained in Chapter 3: Hardware).
+The relay is available as a 19-inch rack horizontal mount unit or a reduced size (3⁄4) vertical mount unit, and consists of the following modules: power supply, CPU, CT/VT, digital input/output, transducer input/output, L90 Communications.
+Each of these modules can be supplied in a number of configurations specified at the time of ordering.
+The information required to completely specify the relay is provided in the following table (see Chapter 3 for full details of relay modules).